UCSC-Treehouse/dngds-pipelines/README.md

 # UPD Pipelines

-Tooling to run the primary, secondary and tertiary pipelines for the UCSC Undiagnosed Pediatric Disease Center
+Tooling to run primary, secondar and tertiary pipelines for the UCSC Undiagnosed Pediatric Disease Center

 ## Requirements
 make and docker

 ## Quick Start
 Clone this repo and create a data directory to store references and samples in:
 ```bash
 git clone https://github.com/ucsc-upd/pipelines.git